 We recommend: The Best Tips to Let Go of People Who Don’t Love You

 In the end, the day when we have a few true friends instead of many fake friends arrives.

 We take a look back while we assess our emotions.
 However, the right thing is to take a look at what your heart is telling you, as it helps you to recognize certain things.
 For example:

 - We finally realize that there were aspects of life that we thought were highly important, but now we realize they weren’t.

-- For instance, if you used to value having a successful social life and having a lot of friends before, now you appreciate smaller groups.
+- For instance, if you used to value having a successful social life and having a lot of friends before, now you appreciate smaller, meaningful groups.

 - If you filled your head with many wild projects, now you focus only one goal at a time.

-- However, now you give up on those battles.
-This because you’re wiser.
-Furthermore, you also follow your intuition that tells you not to continue fighting for things that push you further away from your authentic self.
+- Now you give up on those battles.
+This is because you’re wiser.
+Furthermore, you also follow your intuition that tells you to stop fighting for things that push you further away from your authentic self.

 To mature is to experience personal growth

-- When we mature, we realize that there are paths that we shouldn’t take, especially those that others tell us to follow, and which go against our very being.
+- When we mature, we realize that there are paths that we shouldn’t take.
+These include paths that others tell us to follow that go against who we are, against our very being.